josedan10/finance-bot/README.md

 # Setup

 1. `npm install`

+2. The project starts in development mode using the following command.
+   `npm run dev`

-2. Use ngrok to setup the webhook.
+3. Use ngrok to setup the webhook.
    `ngrok http 5000`

+4. We recommend to use the postman extention to work as local host with the following link `https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode`.

-3. Copy the ngrok url and set the webhook url using the route `/telegram/setWebhook`
+5. Copy the ngrok url and set the webhook url using the route `/telegram/setWebhook`

-# .env.example Setup
+# .env Setup

 1. Search for our own telegram token on the Telegram documentation on the following link `https://core.telegram.org/bots#how-do-i-create-a-bot`

 #### Example: